 |08:00||10:00||$ 11||Van||Virak Buntham Express|

 |08:00||10:45||$ 13||Minibus||Cambolink 21 Express|

 Buy Tickets from Poipet to Siem Reap

-If you are travelling to Poipet via Aranyaprathet allow yourself a couple of hours to travel from the town to the border and to clear immigration.
+If you are travelling to Poipet via Aranyaprathet allow yourself a couple of hours to travel from the town to the border and to clear both sets of immigration control.
 It can be a slow process getting across the border from Thailand to Poipet in Cambodia.

 Poipet Bus Stop

 - Cambolink 21 Express services from Poipet to Siem Reap depart from the Cambolink 21 Express office on the road leading to the border with Thailand.

 Siem Reap Bus Stop

 - Cambolink 21 Express services from Poipet to Siem Reap terminate at the Siem Reap Cambolink 21 Express office which is located a short distance outside the city centre on the main road heading east in the direction of Kampong Thom.

 Banteay Srei Temple is located 35 km to the North East of Siem Reap and 30 km from the cluster of temples at Angkor Wat.
 Despite the distance you need to travel to get there, Banteay Srei Temple is one of the most popular Angkor Temples to visitor.
 You do not need a separate ticket to visit either.
 Banteay Srei Temple is different to the other temples in the area in that is made from red sandstone, which is a soft enough material to allow elaborate carvings to be made into the stone structure.
 In comparison to the other temples the buildings at Banteay Srei Temple are also relatively small which allows visitors more easily understand how the entire temple complex fits together.